discovery-unicamp/HPCC-18-MONAI/README.md

 Checkpoints will be saved in `checkpoints` directory and execution log inside `logs` directory.

 **NOTE**: For other tasks, the datasets must be downloaded and extracted from the [2018 MICCAI Medical Segmentation Decathlon](http://medicaldecathlon.com/) and put in the `data` directory.
 The variable `TASKID` must be changed accordingly to the task.

+## TODO

+- Describe how to generate the Figures